+2.3.
 OIT testing

-OIT is a relative measure of a GMB specimen's resistance to thermo-oxidative decomposition at a specified temperature and oxygen atmosphere and is measured as the time after introduction of oxygen to onset of an exothermic oxidation (as per ASTM 2006; 2007a).
+OIT is a relative measure of a GMB specimen's resistance to thermo-oxidative decomposition at a specified temperature and oxygen atmosphere and is measured as the time after introduction of oxygen to the onset of an exothermic reaction (as per ASTM D5885, D3895).
 Differential scanning calorimetry (DSC) was used to monitor the depletion of AO-stabilizers in the GMBs by tracking the changes in Std-OIT and HP-OIT periodically during the 7.5-year incubation period.
-Std-OIT (200°C, 35 kPa oxygen; ASTM 2007) was used to detect the presence of hindered phenols and phosphites while HP-OIT (150°C, 3500 kPa oxygen; ASTM 2006) was used to detect the presence of hindered phenols (primary AOs: effective temperature range; 0-300°C) are detected by both OIT tests while HAS and thiosynergists are only effective up to about 150°C and hence the lower temperature of HP-OIT is needed to detect them (Scheirs 2009).
+Std-OIT (200°C, 35 kPa oxygen; ASTM D3895) was used to detect the presence of hindered phenols and phosphites while HP-OIT (150°C, 3500 kPa oxygen; ASTM D5885) was used to detect the presence of hindered phenols along with any HAS and/or thiosynergists that may be present.
+Hindered phenols (primary AOs: effective temperature range; 0-300°C) are detected by both OIT tests while HAS and thiosynergists are only effective up to about 150°C and hence the lower temperature of HP-OIT is needed to detect them (Scheirs 2009).

+2.3.1.
 HP-OIT thermogram interpretation